-In a review of the appropriateness of indicators their 'people' objectives, SANParks researchers noted that the three indicators currently used (number of participants in environmental education programs, number of internal awareness interventions, and number of sustainable resource use projects) largely fail to reflect the corporate strategic objective to build constituency and provide access to benefits from national parks, because they don't measure the benefits or what was learned in the educational programs3.
+In a review of the appropriateness of indicators for their 'people' objectives, SANParks researchers noted that the three indicators currently used participants in environmental (number of education programs, number of internal number awareness interventions, and sustainable resource use projects) largely fail to reflect the corporate strategic objective to build constituency and provide access to benefits from national parks, because they don't measure the benefits or what was learned in the educational programs3.
 This deficiency seriously undermines the reporting and monitoring process and, consequently, the adaptive management cycle.
 The weak links between management-based indicators and biodiversity (or social) outcomes may, in fact, create incentives for managers to invest in activities that improve effectiveness scores without necessarily making a PA more effective in terms of conservation outcomes.